matsim-vsp/matsim-vsp.github.io/FreighTSim2025.md

 Already published or submitted studies are also welcome.

 The **program** is now [online](/assets/documents/FreighTSim_Program_2025.pdf).
-This note, that it may be subject to changes.
+Please note, that the program may be subject to changes.

-Please note that the event **"Mobility and Beyond: Connecting People, Places, and Ideas — A Symposium for Kai Nagel’s 60th Birthday"** is scheduled the day after.
+Please also note that the event **"Mobility and Beyond: Connecting People, Places, and Ideas — A Symposium for Kai Nagel’s 60th Birthday"** is scheduled the day after.
 More information and registration: [Link](https://vsp.berlin/kai60)

 The symposium will be **free of charge**.